jhallen/exorsim/doc/usage.md

 EXOR09_FACTS exists, it provides the path.
 Otherwise the default name is "facts" or "facts09".

+<h3>Startup</h3>

+By default, exor tries to start the OS directly.
+This is not how the original machines worked, instead they normally start their debug monitor.
+To force exor to start in the debug monitor, give the "-x" option.

+In this case, to start the OS use this procedure:

 <p>To load MDOS from EXBUG, type MAID followed by E800;G</p>

 <p>To load FLEX from SWTBUG, type D</p>

 <p>For example, to simulate an EXORciser with exbug.bin and mdos.dsk in the